gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 If you are familiar with HELM, then this may already make sense to you.
 If you are not familiar, Here's a layman definition of this structure.

 The `templates` directory has general kubernetes resources files (deployments, services, jobs) as go templates in yaml, and the `values.yaml` file in the root directory usually has variables that are used in the templates.
-Helm then reads all this as kubernetes configuration, and deploys whatever configurations you have.
+Helm then reads all these as kubernetes configuration, and deploys whatever configurations you have.

 To test this default chart created, run the following. (`tools` here refers to the directory with the Helm chart we created)
 ```